Department 13 Patents & Advanced Technology

-Mesmer uses multiple layers of blind adaptive analysis to identify a drone’s type and radio protocol.
-When Mesmer detects a previously unidentified drone, it identifies the drone’s modulation type, format, and other signal information that may be used to redirect the drone.
+MESMER uses multiple layers of blind adaptive analysis to identify a drone’s type and radio protocol.
+When MESMER detects a previously unidentified drone, it identifies the drone’s modulation type, format, and other signal information that may be used to redirect the drone.

 Distributed Software Defined Radio (SDR)

-Detecting and communicating with a large number of drones can quickly overload the processing capability of a centralized system.
+Detecting and communicating with a large number of drones can quickly overload the processing capability of a centralised system.
 But when different radio processing operations are implemented in software and spread across a network, a system can dynamically add more sensors and processors to adapt to a changing threat scenario.
 A virtual SDR can be assigned to each targeted drone and then migrate between processors and sensors to follow the drone as it moves through a network.

 Tactical Network Dominance

 Tactical Network Dominance is a technique that begins with blind signal analysis.
-The analysis characterizes signals, identifies radio networks, and performs a threat assessment.
+The analysis characterises signals, identifies radio networks, and performs a threat assessment.
 A tactical response includes protocol manipulations that exploit vulnerabilities in an enemy’s radio network.
 Messages may be intercepted, service may be denied, and the network may be penetrated as part of a broader system infiltration strategy.

-The distributed processing techniques in Tactical Network Dominance are adapted to protect network infrastructure and users from a variety of attacks.
-Radio behavior analysis and RF fingerprint tracking are techniques that a hostile entity might utilize to track and identify users.
+The distributed processing techniques in Tactical Network Dominance are adapted to protect the network infrastructure and users from a variety of attacks.
+Radio behavior analysis and RF fingerprint tracking are techniques that a hostile entity might utilise to track and identify users.
 Blue Sphere helps users anonymize these signatures to reduce the threat of an attack by an outside entity.
 The network infrastructure is protected from infiltration and denial-of-service attacks using a distributed monitoring and authentication system that is modeled after the human body’s immunological functions.

 Low Probability of Interception / Low Probability of detection (LPI/LPD) protects communication links from eavesdropping.
-Mesmer’s approach breaks all the rules by using other peoples’ communication signals to carry our information.
+MESMER’s approach breaks all the rules by using other peoples’ communication signals to carry our information.
 The information is encoded in signal distortions that are normally filtered out of received signals.
 Advanced forms of this technique are implemented in MIMO channels.